 Example scenarios this solves for:

-Scenario 1: My customer has a specific set of documents they need to ensure all sign off on when working in our warehouse.
+My customer has a specific set of documents they need to ensure all sign off on when working in our warehouse.

-Solution 1: If this client is using Adobe Sign and these documents are a part of their onboarding process, we would create a requirements group with a name like “Warehouse Jobs” that has all of these documents selected in the onboarding tasks area.
+If this client is using Adobe Sign and these documents are a part of their onboarding process, we would create a requirements group with a name like “Warehouse Jobs” that has all of these documents selected in the onboarding tasks area.
 This requirements group will be utilized anytime a new job is being created that will be located in the warehouse.

-Solution: If this client is not using Adobe Sign and these documents are collected in another way Contract Type(s) can be created to manage the completion of these.
+If this client is not using Adobe Sign and these documents are collected in another way Contract Type(s) can be created to manage the completion of these.
 We would create a Requirements Group with a name like “Warehouse Jobs” that has the correct contract type(s) selected in the custom requirements area.
 This requirements group will be utilized anytime a new job is being created that will be located in the warehouse

-Scenario 2: We need to ensure a Talent has steel toes boots to go to work for this Company
+We need to ensure a Talent has steel toes boots to go to work for this Company

-Solution: we would ensure a category of tags are created to be added on Talent that allow indication of things like steel toed boots.
+We would ensure a category of tags are created to be added on Talent that allow indication of things like steel toed boots.
 A requirements group is created with the correct tags selected in the custom requirements area.
 This would then be used when creating jobs for this Company.